 GEORGE

-I’m with you on that, my dear.
+I’m with you, my dear.

 (raising his glass)

-To the fine art of kissing!
+To the fine and altogether lost art of kissing!

 BELLA